BioSTEAMDevelopmentGroup/thermosteam/README.rst

 Documentation
 -------------

-Thermosteam's documentation is available on the web:
+ThermoSTEAM's documentation is available on the web:

     https://biosteam.readthedocs.io/en/latest/API/thermosteam/index.html

 Bug reports
 -----------

-To report bugs, please use the thermosteam's Bug Tracker at:
+To report bugs, please use the ThermoSTEAM's Bug Tracker at:

     https://github.com/BioSTEAMDevelopmentGroup/thermosteam